01 of 07

 03 of 07

-Daikon radishes are the most commonly available (and widely known) large radish variety.
-They are often pickled or dried, but are delicious grated into soups or added to roasted or braised vegetables.
+Chinese white radishes (daikon radishes) are the most commonly available (and widely known) large radish variety.
+They are often pickled or dried, but also taste delicious grated into soups or added to roasted or braised vegetables.
 They aren't usually eaten raw but can be bright, crispy delights when peeled and cut into very thin slices.

 04 of 07